JanSharp/phobos/readme.md

 # Phobos

-Phobos is (supposed to be) an optimizing bytecode compiler for Lua with minor language extensions and a type system.
+Phobos is (supposed to be) an optimizing bytecode compiler for Lua with some language extensions and a type system.

 It's currently for Lua 5.2 (and limited to a specific Lua configuration.
 I think it's default though.
 See [constants.lua](src/constants.lua) for what Lua header it's using.)